Urus Khan: Biography

 During Urus' campaigns on the Lower Volga, his alienated and vengeful cousin Tokhtamysh made his way to Timur (Tamerlane) and sought his assistance against Urus and his family.
 Timur was accommodating, and furnished Tokhtamysh with resources and forces, allowing him to establish himself at Otrar and Sayram.
 Urus' son Qutlu-Buqa, who was governing the east in his father's absence attacked and expelled Tokhtamysh, who sought refuge with Timur again.
 Qutlu-Buqa, however, was mortally wounded in the battle.
 Supplied with more wealth and a fresh army by Timur, Tokhtamysh tried his luck again, only to be defeated by Urus' next son, Toqtaqiya; Tokhtamysh was wounded with an arrow in the arm, and only saved himself by swimming across the Seyhun (Syr Darya) river.

+Urus Khan sent envoys to Tamerlane demanding to hand over Tokhtamysh:

 The stage was now set for a major confrontation between Urus, who had temporarily given up on his ambition to hold Sarai, and Timur, who insisted on protecting and supporting Tokhtamysh.
 Urus and Timur advanced on each other in the space between Sighnaq and Otrar in 1376.
+In the course of small battles, Urus Khan's detachments inflicted several defeats on the commanders of Timur's troops.
+Having suffered significant losses in men, horses and supplies, Timur retreated to Samarkand and Kesh in the winter of 1376-1377.
 Bad weather delayed the impending engagement and, despite some skirmishes (in which Urus' son Timur-Malik was wounded), no decisive battle ensued.
 Urus marched home.
-By the time hostilities resumed and Timur advanced beyond Otrar, he learned that Urus had died.
+By the time hostilities resumed and Timur advanced beyond Otrar, he learned in 1377 that Urus had died.

 Timur now declared Tokhtamysh khan of the Golden Horde, but returned home himself.
 Urus was actually succeeded by his sons, Toqtaqiya, who died after two months, and Timur-Malik, who was defeated and killed by Tokhtamysh in 1379.
 Urus had reigned for nine years, but his attempts to hold Sarai and take over the western portions of the Golden Horde had met with failure.